roshk99/Robot-Menagerie/README.md

 1. The computer you will be using is the one by the wall of the lab
 2. Make sure the Netgear box power cord is plugged in
 3. Make sure the Ethernet cord from the Netgear box is plugged into the computer
 4. Make sure the the USB License Key is plugged into the computer.
-The USB stick will be either already plugged in, beside the computer, or in the Motion Capture equipment box
+The USB stick will be in the Motion Capture Box inside a yellow envelope
 5. Make sure the USB cord from the Netgear is plugged into the computer
 6. Open the Motive Software on the computer